Windmilling clusters of active quadrupoles: Results and Discussion

 For three-particle aggregates, shown in the middle plot, we see a pattern of peaks centered around $120^\circ$ degrees, suggesting the formation of triangles where all of the particles are aligned to push against their neighbors.
 These are consistent whenever such clusters are abundant- notably, they are present in the triangular active case (blue) which did not show a preference for pairwise aggregates, but not found in the active gaseous case (green).
+This is also the case where we see the most pronounced effect of the activity, as the distribution of angles for the purely magnetic (gray) case is clearly symmetric.
+As can also be seen in the supplementary information videos, active triangles necessitate a specific orientation of the polarity to remain stable: the direction of the activity needs to point inwards.
+This leads to the angle being counted as $120^{\circ}$, as described in more detail in the Supplemental Information.
+In the case where the activity is set to zero, the particles are no longer polar and this distinction becomes irrelevant, which is why we see the distribution does not have this strong symmetry break.

 For the four-particle aggregates, the behavior now strongly diverges.
-The active gaseous phase still forms a consistent baseline (green), while the triangular active case (blue) shows a similar motif to the $n=3$ particle aggregates, suggesting hinting at the continued stability of the triangular base motif, perhaps with added particles.
+The active gaseous state still forms a consistent baseline (green), while the triangular active case (blue) shows a similar motif to the $n=3$ particle aggregates, suggesting hinting at the continued stability of the triangular base motif, perhaps with added particles.
 This also holds for the triangular magnetic case with high activity (yellow), further suggesting that the activity drives the formation of triangular motifs.
 In contrast, the two remaining systems (red, orange), both with higher $\lambda$, have a cluster distribution that is now shifted to include values around $90^\circ$: more resembling a superposition of the $n=2$ orthogonal and $n=3$ triangular alignments.
 Interestingly, there is a slight peak around $0^\circ$ and $180^\circ$.
-This could either be from jamming as conjectured for the pair case, or simply the signature of the nearest-neighbors to indicate the formation of grid-like structures.
+This could either be from jamming as conjectured for the pair case, or some attachment of an additional particle to an existing triangular motif.